scipy/scipy/doc/source/tutorial/stats.rst

 And fixing the seed can be done like this:

+    >>> # do NOT copy this value
+    >>> rng = default_rng(301439351238479871608357552876690613766)

+.. warning:: Do not use this number or common values such as 0.
+Using just a
+             small set of seeds to instantiate larger state spaces means that there are some initial states that are impossible to reach.
+This creates some biases if everyone uses such values.
+A proper way to get a seed is to use a `numpy.random.SeedSequence`:

              >>> from numpy.random import SeedSequence
-    >>> seed = SeedSequence().entropy
-    >>> rng = default_rng(seed)
+             >>> print(SeedSequence().entropy)

-.. warning:: Do not use common values such as 0.
-Using just a small set of
-             seeds to instantiate larger state spaces means that there are some initial states that are impossible to reach.
-This creates some biases if everyone uses such values.
+             301439351238479871608357552876690613766  # random

 The `random_state` parameter in distributions accepts an instance of `numpy.random.Generator` class, or an integer, which is then used to